 The cash out essentially allows punters to take a price for their bet before the completion of the market that they are betting on.
-This will allow you to take a guaranteed profit (or loss) before your market has been completed.
+This will allow you to take a profit or loss before your bet has been completed.

 For everything to get started, you will need to place a bet of some kind.
 Obviously being heavily into accumulator betting, I’m going to be showing you how to cash out your accumulator bet, but the process will work for any bet type.